Top Destinations in Bhutan

 Thimphu

 Thimphu is the capital city of Bhutan situated in western Bhutan.
+It is the first top destination in Bhutan by foreigners.
 The city is home to over 100,000 local residents including the royal family of Bhutan.
-Thimphu city is the most urbanized district in Bhutan and the western culture influence much more noticeable as compared to other region in Bhutan.
-Most important government agencies, ministries and the Office of His Majesty the King are set up in Thimphu city.
-People from across the country aspire to move and settle in Thimphu due to its relatively superior living standards as compared to other region and better employment opportunities.
-The rise in urban migration from across Bhutan over the years has fueled Thimphu city’s exponential growth.
-The agricultural lands that were once a prized possession are now being rapidly turned into residential complex to accommodate the increasing population in Thimphu.
-The city center along the Norzin Road is emerging with international hotel chains, fine dining restaurants and cafes serving quality international cuisine.
-Thimphu has the infrastructure to deliver modern comfort that most travelers seek.
+Thimphu city is the most urbanized district in Bhutan and the western culture influence is much more noticeable as compared to other regions in Bhutan.
+Most essential government agencies, ministries, and the Office of His Majesty the King are set up in Thimphu City.
+People from across the country aspire to move and settle in Thimphu due to its relatively superior living standards as compared to other regions and better employment opportunities.
+The rise in urban migration from across Bhutan over the years has fueled Thimphu City’s exponential growth.

 Paro